exactly-once/Home/content/docs/idempotency-is-not-enough.md

 Apart from being duplicated, in-flight messages can get re-ordered.
 There are many reasons for this to happen [^2] one of the most obvious being message re-delivery mechanism.
 If delivery fails, a message is available for reprocessing only after some back-off period.
 Any other in-flight message can be processed during that time causing the respective order of those messages to change.

-Duplication and re-ordering happen both at the same which makes any duplication and re-ordering of in-flight messages possible.
+When combined, duplication and re-ordering can produce, at the receiver side, any sequence of messages.
+The only guarantee is that the resulting sequence contains at least one copy of each message sent.

 {{< figure src="/docs/in_flight-to-processing_order.jpg" title="Sample duplication and re-ordering scenarios">}}